cksystemsteaching/selfie/README.md

 ./grader/self.py logical-and-or-not
 ```

-Again, determine the precedence of the other two operators in C, enhance the C\* grammar, and only then implement support of them in selfie.
+Again, determine the precedence of the binary operators in C, which are also not the same in this case, enhance the C\* grammar, and only then implement support of them in selfie.
 There is, however, no need to implement support of additional instructions.
 Instead, the challenge is to figure out how to implement operator semantics using the existing machine instructions.
 Hint: use combinations of `sltu`, `and`, `or`, and `xori` instructions.
 Combinations of `sltu`, `add`, `sub`, and `mul` instructions also work if you would like your solution to be independent of the previous exercise.
 All three logical operators must evaluate to either `0` or `1`.
 In particular, the `&&` operator evaluates to `1` only if both operands evaluate to values that are not `0`.
 The `||` operator evaluates to `1` only if either one or both operands evaluate to values that are not `0`.
 The `!` operator evaluates to `1` if the operand evaluates to `0`.
 In all other cases, all operators evaluate to `0`.

 > Lazy evaluation